 20X Rapid Rewards Points for Earth Day Promotion

-To mark Earth Day 2023, Southwest is running a promotion through its Carbon Offset program.
-Members will earn twice as many points through May 17, 2023.
+To mark Earth Day 2024, Southwest is running a promotion through its Carbon Offset program.
+Members will earn twice as many points through May 19, 2024.
 Instead of earning 10X points per dollar, members will receive 20X points.
-Furthermore, the maximum number of points you can earn has been increased to 50,000 points per month.
-So you can earn points on donations of up to $5,000 per month during this promotion.
+Furthermore, the maximum number of points you can earn has been increased to 50,000 bonus points per month.
+That means you can earn points on up to $2,500 of monthly donations during this promotion.

 Furthermore, for every dollar you donate, Southwest will donate two more dollars to CHOOOSE.

 In recent AwardWallet redemptions, users have gotten an average of 1.52¢ cents per Southwest Rapid Rewards point.
-That means you're earning around 30% back in points for your donation — before factoring in credit card rewards.
+That means you're earning around a 30% return in Southwest Rapid Rewards points for your donation — before factoring in credit card earnings.

 Our Take